POINT JUDITH GREEN CRABS

 Our connection to fishing and green crabs goes way back to 2014, when we were just kids catching crabs in the waters of Point Judith Pond.
 We caught the invasive crabs because it was fun, and it was a way to stay in the water.
 In 2022, we tried to see if we could make some money by selling crabs to our local marina and bait shop, but were turned away as kids without a commercial license.
 In 2023, we got licensed and spent nearly the entire summer in the water, selling the crabs for bait to local marinas and bait shops.
 When the tautog season changed in Rhode Island for the summer of 2024 and the bait shops no longer wanted green crabs, we had to adapt quickly to stay in business.
 Now we sell our crabs to restaurants, providing a high-quality and delicious seafood product while also helping protect our ecosystem.

-Our Mission
+Mission

-Our Mission
+Mission

 As a small business trying to make our way in the big industry of seafood, we know how important connections with people are.
 We're so grateful to all the people that have helped us along the way, and now we want to help others get into the harvesting business.
-In Rhode Island, the cost of entry to the green crab market makes it hard to a

-Our Actions
+My Actions

 We're very lucky to supply green crabs to some amazing chefs and work with incredible sustainable seafood organizations.